 Google Translate Update for Offline Users

 According to Google, the new Google Translate app offers more quality translations offline.
-It supports around 59 languages, including Japanese, Arabic, Urdu, Bengali, Korean, Tamil, etc. The users who have already been using the previous version of Google Translate would see a banner on their home screen; clicking on the banner will redirect them to update their app to the latest version.
+It supports around 59 languages, including Japanese, Arabic, Urdu, Bengali, Korean, Tamil, etc. Users who have already been using the previous version of Google Translate will see a banner on their home screen; clicking on the banner will redirect them to update their app to the latest version.

 If you’re new to this app, you need to go to the offline setting to download the language you want to translate offline.
 Each language you would download to your mobile will take around 35 to 45 MB of space.

 This new update has made this app really useful, especially for travelers.
-Offline translations could be very helpful in eliminating the language barriers and enabling communication with people from diversified cultures, speaking different languages.
+Offline translations could be very helpful in eliminating language barriers and enabling communication with people from diverse cultures, speaking different languages.
 So, you can download any language pack depending on the country you’re visiting.